Greek stuffed cabbage rolls with egg-lemon sauce are filled with rice, meat and herbs and are topped with avgolemono.

 Makes about 60 cabbage rolls of varying sizes.

-- 2 heads of cabbage (we used one green cabbage and one savoy cabbage)
+- 2 heads cabbage we used one green cabbage and one savoy cabbage

 - 1/3 cup finely chopped dill

 - Add the ground turkey and pork to the pot and stir.
 Add the rinsed rice and stir until all is well combined.
-Add salt, pepper and 2 tablespoons (30 ml) lemon juice to your filling mix and give it one final stir.
+Add 2 teaspoons salt, 1 teaspoon pepper and 2 tablespoons (30 ml) lemon juice to your filling mix and give it one final stir.
 Remove from the heat.

 - To make your cabbage rolls take a cabbage leaf and cut away any remaining hard part (usually found in the middle of the leaf and going up about an inch or two).
 You can decide at this point to cut your cabbage leaf in half (to make small cabbage rolls) or leave it whole (to make larger cabbage rolls).
 We think the latter is easier.